Szar-S/MyGPT/README.md

 - Padding tokens are ignored in the loss calculation for more stable training.
 - The model and tokenizer are always kept in sync; if you refresh data or tokenizer, retrain the model.
 - Training and generation work on both CPU and GPU.
 DDP is supported for multi-GPU setups.
+- The tokenizer uses ByteLevel pre-tokenizer and decoder for correct spacing in generated text.

 ## License